sam-rice/reading-room-api/README.md

 Running this project requires local installations of [Java Runtime Environment (JRE)](https://www.java.com/en/download/manual.jsp), [Java Development Kit 17 (JDK)](https://www.oracle.com/java/technologies/downloads/), [Docker Desktop](https://www.docker.com/products/docker-desktop/), and an IDE of your choice.
 Maven is also required and can either be installed locally, or accessed via IDE plugin.

-1. Clone your this repository to your machine.
+1. Clone this repository to your machine.
 2. Open Docker Desktop.
 3. From the command line, navigate to the top level of the project repository and run `docker-compose up` to start the Postgres database.
 4. Open the project with your IDE and run the application to spin up the server.